JetBrains/lets-plot-docs/README.md

 1. Create conda environment `lets-plot-docs` from file environment.yml:

     ```bash
-    conda env create -f ./environment.yml
+    conda env create --file ./environment.yml
     ```

-    If you have this environment already, update it:

-    ```bash
-    conda env update --name lets-plot-docs -f environment.yml --prune
-    ```

-   If file `environment.yml` has been changed, you need to update the environment.
+    If you already have this environment or environment.yml has been changed, you need to update the environment.
 In that case, run:

     ```bash
     conda env update --name lets-plot-docs --file ./environment.yml --prune